CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Useful terminology:

-**Virtual machine (VM)**: is a virtual computing environment which works like a real-physical computer.
-It has a processor, memory and operating system but it exists only as a code or a partition of the host computer.
-VMs used for the Sensitive Data Services currently support only Linux operating system and are completely isolated from the internet for security reasons.

-**Virtual machine flavor (VM flavor)**: a flavor defines the resources and configurations of a cloud computing environment.
-It specifies the compute, memory, and storage capacity that can be assigned to virtual machine.

-**CSC Project**: All your data in CSC belong inside a project.
-You can have one project or multiple projects.
-When you set up a project you can add project members, you need to define a project manager, and you need to described which type of sensitive data you are processing.

 **Bucket**: is a container in which all your data/ files/directories are stored.
 You can have multiple buckets for each project.
 Each bucket is accessible just to you, all the project members and CSC users you personally give access to using MyCSC or SD Connect.
 The container name is visible to the internet.

+**CSC Project**: All your data in CSC belong inside a project.
+You can have one project or multiple projects.
+When you set up a project you can add project members, you need to define a project manager, and you need to described which type of sensitive data you are processing.

 **CSC Project ID** : It can be sourced using the following command using the CLI        or from this link        or from SD Connect User .
 It defines and it is used for